 According to 1920 city directories, there were 108 black business establishments including two newspapers, 41 groceries and meat markets, 30 cafes and restaurants, and offices for 33 professionals, including 15 physicians and attorneys in Tulsa’s African American community serving the nearly 10,000 residents.
 Deep Greenwood also had clothing stores, funeral parlors, billiard halls, hotels, barbershops, hairdressers, shoemakers, tailors, nightclubs, and two movie theaters.
 Because most white establishments refused to serve African Americans, black entrepreneurs held a captive market rich in pent-up demand.

 On May 31, 1921, the Tulsa Riot nearly put an end to the thriving district.
-An estimated three hundred black men, women, and children were killed and thousands severely injured.
-Most of the thirty-five square blocks of Greenwood, both businesses and residential neighborhoods, were destroyed by white rioters and nearly ten thousand African Americans, virtually the entire black population of Tulsa, was left homeless.
+An estimated 300 black men, women, and children were killed and thousands severely injured.
+Most of the 35 square blocks of Greenwood, both businesses and residential neighborhoods, were destroyed by white rioters and nearly ten thousand African Americans, virtually the entire black population of Tulsa, was left homeless.

 The Tulsa Riot of 1921, although a major setback for Greenwood, was not the event that caused the decline in Deep Greenwood’s economy.
 The national Civil Rights movement of the early 1960s eventually led to Civil Rights Act of 1964.
 As African Americans began to use businesses and accommodations throughout Tulsa and move throughout the city, the Greenwood businesses began to decline.
 Urban renewal and freeway construction in Tulsa in the 1960s and 1970s accelerated that process.